azurecurve/azrcrv-timelines/readme.txt

 Create timelines showing the sequence of events and place in any post or page using a shortcode.

 Timelines create a custom post type for timeline entry; timelines are used by adding the **[timeline={timeline name}]** shortcode

+Integrate with [Flags](https://development.azurecurve.co.uk/classicpress-plugins/flags/) and [Nearby](https://development.azurecurve.co.uk/classicpress-plugins/nearby/) to display a country flag next to timeline entry.; Nearby is required for the setting of a country on a post or page.

 This plugin is multisite compatible; each site will need settings to be configured in the admin dashboard.